 Heat your oven to 165ºC/325ºF.

-Into a large bowl using a fork, mix 2 cups flour, 1 cup sugar, 3 teaspoons baking powder and 1 teaspoon salt.
+Mix 2 cups flour, 1 cup sugar, 3 teaspoons baking powder and 1 teaspoon salt in a large bowl using a fork.

-Make a well in the centre of the bowl with the dry ingredients, and pour in the 3/4 cup orange juice, 1/2 cup oil, 1 Tablespoon grated orange peel and 7 egg yolks.
+Make a well in the centre of the dry ingredients.
+Pour in the 3/4 cup orange juice, 1/2 cup oil, 1 Tablespoon grated orange peel and 7 egg yolks.
 Beat with electric mixer on low until smooth.

-In a separate large clean bowl with clean beaters on your electric mixer, beat the 1 cup egg whites with 1/2 teaspoon cream of tartar until stiff peaks form.
-(I always do a little dance when I can hold the bowl upside down and the egg white stays in place!)
+Rinse the whisk attachments.
+Get a different clean bowl.
+Whisk the 1 cup egg whites with 1/2 teaspoon cream of tartar until stiff peaks form.
+(I always do a little dance when I can hold the bowl upside down and the egg whites stays in place!)

-Using a rubber spatula, scoop the whisked egg whites and fold quickly yet gently into the cake batter until just blended.
-You don’t want to lose the volume of the stiff egg whites by overmixing.
+Using a rubber spatula, scoop a portion of the egg whites.
+Fold it quickly yet gently into the cake batter.
+Continue until you have mixed all the egg whites.
+Don’t over mix.
+You don’t want to lose the air from the whisked eggs.

-Pour into an ungreased Bundt tin or tube tin or angel food tin.
+Pour into an ungreased bundt tin/tube tin/angel food tin.

 Bake for about 50 minutes to an hour or until an inserted knife comes out clean.